EGI-Federation/documentation/content/en/internal/configuration-database/adding-service-endpoint/_index.md

 - you should register a new service endpoint with the webdav service type, separated from the SRM one;
-- the endpoint url information used for monitoring purposes should be set in the [extension properties](../extension-properties) section.
+- the endpoint URL information used for monitoring purposes should be set in the [extension properties](../extension-properties) section.
 Create the following:
   - Name: ARGO_WEBDAV_OPS_URL
   - Value: webdav URL containing also the VO ops folder, for example: